 However, there is an important step in between November 6 and January 6, when the new Congress will be seated.

-On December 17, the Electoral College will meet to cast their votes.
-The Electoral College is made up of actual electors from each of the 50 states plus D.C., and they actually convene after every presidential election to formally select the president.
+On December 17, the Electoral College votes will be cast.
+The Electoral College is made up of actual electors from each of the 50 states plus D.C., and they actually convene in their respective states after every presidential election to formally select the president.
 Twenty-six states plus D.C. legally require their chosen electors to vote for the candidate who won their state.
 However, the remaining 24 states–including the swing states of Iowa and New Hampshire–do not have those requirements, meaning that an elector can decide to go rogue and vote for another candidate.

 Let’s say that one of the tie scenarios where Obama wins New Hampshire plays out, but when the Electoral College meets, and a New Hampshire elector decides to cast their ballot for Romney.
 That would tilt the scales— instead of 269 t0 269, the score would then be 270 Romney, 268 Obama and voila, a president would be chosen.